-Let me guess, you have found 100's of Hunter Valley Wedding Photographers to choose from and are feeling slightly overwhelmed... how to choose the right person to photograph your wedding?
+Let me guess, you have found a bunch of amazing Hunter Valley Wedding Photographers and are feeling slightly overwhelmed… how to choose the right person to photograph your wedding?
 We understand it is an important step in the wedding planning process but with so many talented Newcastle Wedding Photographers to pick from, ranging in experience, style and price, it can feel like a difficult task.
 Thankfully, choosing a wedding photographer doesn’t have to be so overwhelming, and by following these simple tips you’ll be able to find the perfect match in no time.

 DETERMINE YOUR BUDGET